 The trail was high above the water and quickly led me to the final section of the creek.
 A rope, attached to a tree, lent a hand down the steep, slick descent.
 I almost ran in my excitement to reach the huge falls.

-I emerged onto the beach, the soft sand squishing beneath me.
+I emerged onto the beach and the soft sand squished beneath me.
 The falls cascaded over two tiers, creating a gorgeous waterfall that I couldn’t believe existed in Kelowna.
 The rock the water ran over glistened black and I wandered to the middle of the falls.
 The rock wasn’t slick despite being covered in water and I basked in the spray of the falls, warm from my hike and the muggy air.
 I imagined visiting in the summer and escaping the heat by laying in the pool and sliding down the natural water slide.

 I relaxed and enjoyed the waterfall that was all mine.
 A couple briefly visited, but after snapping some selfies they continued on.
 I couldn’t help but smile, happy at the adventure I’d curated for myself.
 Confidence coursed through me as I proved to myself that I didn’t need to let other people’s schedules dictate my own.
 Yet, I couldn’t help but wish Jacob had been at my side and was sharing the beautiful waterfalls with me.

 A quick return trip

 I returned by following the well-trod path along the mountainside, the one I had alighted upon after my mad scramble.
-It was such an easy hike and I amazed myself at how quickly I passed each waterfall.
+It was such an easy hike and I was amazed at how quickly I passed each waterfall.
 No more than thirty minutes after leaving the big waterfall I was back at my car.